 - Participation in officially recognized activities and sports

 - Weight and height of members of athletic teams

 - Degrees and awards received

 - Most recent previous school attended

-Questions the University's procedures regarding release of academic information may be directed to the Office of the Registrar, Parks Hall 107, 478-445-6286.
+Questions about the University's procedures regarding release of academic information may be directed to the Registrar's Office, Parks Hall 107, 478-445-6286.